Neural Topic Models with Survival Supervision: Jointly Predicting Time-to-Event Outcomes and Learning How Clinical Features Relate: Introduction

 In this paper, we propose a general framework for deriving neural survival-supervised topic models that is substantially more flexible than \textsc{survLDA}.
-Specifically, \textsc{survLDA} estimates model parameters via variational inference update equations derived specifically for LDA combined with Cox proportional hazards; to use another other sort of combination would require re-deriving the inference algorithm.
-In contrast, our approach combines any topic model and any survival model that can be cast in a neural net framework; combining LDA with Cox proportional hazards is only one special case.
-Importantly, our framework yields survival-supervised topic models that are interpretable so long as the underlying topic and survival models are interpretable.
+Specifically, \textsc{survLDA} estimates model parameters via variational inference update equations derived specifically for LDA combined with the standard Cox model; to use another other sort of combination would require re-deriving the inference algorithm.
+Moreover, the inference algorithm for \textsc{survLDA} as stated in their paper does not easily scale to large datasets.
+In contrast, our approach combines essentially any topic model and any survival model that can be cast in a neural net framework (precise prerequisites of our framework are given in Section~\ref{sec:background}); combining LDA with the Cox proportional hazards model is only one special case.
 As a byproduct of taking a neural net approach, we can readily leverage many deep learning advances.
-For example, we can avoid deriving a special inference algorithm and instead use any neural net optimizer such as Adam \citep{kingma2014adam} to learn the joint model in mini-batches, which scales to large datasets unlike \textsc{survLDA}'s variational inference algorithm.
+For example, we can avoid deriving a special inference algorithm and instead use any neural net optimizer such as Adam \citep{kingma2015adam} to learn the joint model in minibatches, which readily scales to large datasets.
+Importantly, our framework yields survival-supervised topic models that are amenable to interpretation so long as the underlying topic and survival models are.